chef/chef-web-docs/chef_master/source/perform_compliance_scan.rst

 To send node data through Chef server to Chef Automate, you must update the ``/etc/opscode/chef-server.rb`` file on your Chef server.
 This is needed for converge status and general node data, but it is also true for sending audit run data from nodes back to Chef Automate.

 Edit ``/etc/opscode/chef-server.rb`` and add the following information.
-Token values and general data collection setup instructions are described in :doc:`/setup_visibility_chef_automate`.
+Token values and general data collection setup instructions are described in :doc:`Configure Data Collection </setup_visibility_chef_automate>`.

 .. code-block:: ruby